DUI suspected in 5-vehicle crash in Las Vegas that badly injured man

 He remained in custody early Wednesday at the Clark County Detention Center and was expected to make his initial court appearance later in the day.

-Metro said in a news release that at about 9:40 p.m., Lovato was traveling eastbound above the posted 35 mph limit on Stewart Avenue as he approached a red light at Christy Lane.
-There, a 2016 Jeep Wrangler, 2008 Nissan Titan, 2017 Ford Fusion and 2006 Mercedes Benz C-Class were stopped, waiting for the light to turn green.
+Metro said in a news release that Lovato was eastbound in a Chevrolet pickup on Stewart Avenue about 9:40 p.m. when he approached a red light at Christy Lane.
+Four vehicles — a 2016 Jeep Wrangler, 2008 Nissan Titan, 2017 Ford Fusion and 2006 Mercedes Benz C-Class — were stopped at the intersection.

-Failing to brake, Lovato’s Chevrolet pickup slammed into the back of the Mercedes, pushing it into the other vehicles, police said.
+Lovato’s pickup slammed into the back of the Mercedes, pushing it into the other vehicles, police said.

-The Mercedes driver, identified as 32-year-old Bryan Castillo, was taken to University Medical Center with critical injuries, while Lovato and three others suffered minor injuries.
-Four others were not injured.
+The Mercedes driver, identified as 32-year-old Bryan Castillo, was taken to University Medical Center with critical injuries.
+Lovato and three others suffered minor injuries.
+Four people were not injured.

 Contact Marvin Clemons at mclemons@reviewjournal.com or at 702-383-0217.
 Review-Journal staff writer Rio Lacanlale contributed to this report.